Clonmacnoise

 A Great Medieval City

-In the 500 years from the start of the 8th century AD Clonmacnoise grew to become a huge monastic city with a large lay population around it.
-It was a place of religious learning, renowned for its literary and artistic achievements and enjoying the patronage of Kings and Chieftains, who funded the construction of churches and high crosses.
+It was a place of religious learning and a place of pilgrimage, renowned for its literary and artistic achievements and enjoying the patronage of Kings and Chieftains, who funded the construction of churches and high crosses.
 Two of the last High Kings of Ireland are buried there.

 As well as ecclesiastical building there are the remains of roads, bridges, a river port, a crannog, houses, wells, kilns and other structure at the site and many finely worked bronze, glass, silver and bone artefacts have been uncovered.